Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Overview of discrete conformal surface geometry

 The Gaussian curvature at a vertex quantifies the deviation of the neighbourhood of the vertex from a plane.
 There are several (non-equivalent) definitions of Gaussian curvatures for a mesh with a metric.
 In this paper, we adopt the angle defect as their definition.
 Namely, the Gaussian curvature $K_i$ at vertex $i$ is defined as follows:

-where $\theta_i^{jk}$ is the corner angle at vertex $i$ in the face ${f}_{ijk}$.
-The Gaussian curvatures of a mesh are computed solely from its metric independent of the coordinates of its vertices; such a geometric property is said to be \emph{intrinsic}.
+where $\theta_i^{jk}$ is the corner angle at vertex $i$ in the face ${f}_{ijk}$. {The Gaussian curvatures are constantly zero for any triangulation of the flat plane and surfaces foldable from it (imagine edges work as hinges).} The Gaussian curvatures of a mesh are computed solely from its metric independent of the coordinates of its vertices; such a geometric property is said to be \emph{intrinsic}. {That is, intrinsic properties of a surface are determined by the shape of its constituent panels and how they are connected each other regardless of the location (coordinates) of the panels.
+Thus, intrinsic properties are preserved when the initial surface is folded to another one without changing the shape of its faces.}

 Although a metric determines the local shape of a mesh, its global realisation as a surface in space is not specified merely by a metric.
-An \emph{embedding} $\psi: \mathcal{V}\to \R^3$ of a mesh assigns the coordinates $v_i=\psi(i)\in \R^3$ to each vertex $i\in \mathcal{V}$. \reffig{Fig:house} shows an example of two embeddings of a mesh with a metric.
+An \emph{embedding} $\psi: \mathcal{V}\to \R^3$ of a mesh assigns the coordinates $v_i=\psi(i)\in \R^3$ to each vertex $i\in \mathcal{V}$. \reffig{Fig:house} shows an example of two embeddings of a mesh with a metric; that is, two surfaces constructed from the same panels with the same connection among them.
 They have the same edge lengths, and hence, the same Gaussian curvatures.
+We call a mesh together with an embedding \emph{design} or \emph{geometry}. {In summary, a design is specified by or decomposed into three components; a mesh (connection of panels), a metric (shape of panels), and an embedding (location of panels).}